IndustriaTech/cmsplugin-carousel/README.md

 - [cmsplugin-filer](https://github.com/stefanfoulis/cmsplugin-filer)
 - [django-orderedmodel](https://github.com/MagicSolutions/django-orderedmodel)

-They should be automatically installed anyway, so no worries.
+They will be automatically installed so no worries.

 ## SetUp